wavyadri/jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+The project was an existing code base and I was tasked with refactoring and adding new features.

 ## Additional Steps for Apple M1 Machines